riverbed/steelscript-appfwk/docs/tutorial.rst

         # When a custom column is used, it must be linked
         _column_class = 'StockColumn'

+        # Using StockQuery class to extract data
+        _query_class = 'StockQuery'

         # TABLE_OPTIONS is a dictionary of options that are specific to
-        # TableQuery objects in this file.
-These by be overriden by
+        # StockQuery objects in this file.
+These will be overriden by
         # keyword arguments to the StockTable.create() call in a report
         # file
         TABLE_OPTIONS = { }